Introducing Edgio Applications v7Find out what's new.

 • Managed Rules: A managed rule identifies threats through threat detection policies.

-You may apply an access, custom, or managed rule in one of the following modes:
+You may apply an access rule, API security ruleset, custom rule, managed rule in one of the following modes:

 • Production: This mode secures your application by allowing you to choose from a variety of actions through which your security policy will be enforced.

-Auditing a profile that is already being applied to production traffic will cause the same threat to be logged twice.
+• Although you may audit a security policy that has been applied to production traffic (i.e., production mode), this will cause the same threat to be logged twice.

 Enforcement